50 Restaurants Across the U.S. That Have Cult Followings

 With over 3,000 Google reviews averaging at 4.6 stars, it's pretty clear that Rein's New York Style Deli is a local favorite.
 Located just off I-84 around the midway point between New York City and Boston, the restaurant offers simple, straightforward deli food, ranging from breakfast sandwiches and bagels on lox to towering deli sandwiches and scrumptious desserts.
 Of course, the rye bread is a must regardless of what sandwich you're ordering, and don't forget to grab a jar of pickles to take home with you.

-DELAWARE: Drop Squad Kitchen (Wilmington)
+DELAWARE: Drop Squad Kitchen in Wilmington

 Vegan kosher food has never looked so good.
 Drop Squad Kitchen is known for big, hearty dishes that focus on fresh and seasonal ingredients.
-While the salad bowls and creative sandwiches are the highlight of the menu, make sure you don't skip the drinks.
+While the salad bowls and creative sandwiches are the highlights of the menu, make sure you don't skip the drinks.
 The juices and mocktails are packed full of tasty ingredients (the Mojito Green is perfect on a hot summer day), and the smoothies and milkshakes won't make you miss their dairy counterparts.

 FLORIDA: Oxford Exchange in Tampa